Sarita Choudhury: Career

 In 2011, Choudhury was cast as Saul Berenson's wife, Mira, in the Showtime political thriller series, Homeland.
 She was promoted to series regular during the third season.
 Along with cast, she received Screen Actors Guild Award nomination for Outstanding Performance by an Ensemble in a Drama Series.
 After Homeland, she co-starred in the romantic comedy-drama film, Learning to Drive (2014), and played Egeria, the Capitol's Minister of Interior in The Hunger Games: Mockingjay – Part 1 (2014) and The Hunger Games: Mockingjay – Part 2 (2015).
 In 2015–2016, she appeared as the Deputy White House Political Director Sophia Varma in the NBC crime drama series Blindspot.
 In 2016, she starred opposite Tom Hanks in the comedy-drama film A Hologram for the King.

 Choudhury appeared in the independent films The Last Photograph (2017) and After Louie (2018), and was a regular cast member during the third and final season of Hulu drama series The Path in 2018.
 In 2019, she starred as Kith Lyonne in the Netflix series Jessica Jones and the following year appeared in the Hulu miniseries Little Fires Everywhere.
 In 2020, she played the leading role in the supernatural horror film Evil Eye.
-She also starred in the Spanish drama film It Snows in Benidorm (2020), and appeared in the science fiction drama After Yang and The Green Knight (2021).
+She also starred in the Spanish drama film It Snows in Benidorm (2020), and appeared in the science fiction drama After Yang (2021) and The Green Knight (2021).

 In 2021, Choudhury joined the cast of HBO Max comedy-drama series And Just Like That..., a Sex and the City revival series.
 She plays Seema Patel, a real estate broker who becomes a new friend for Carrie Bradshaw.
 Choudhury received wide press coverage for her performance in the series.
 Some of critics dubbed her as "the new Samantha Jones".
 The A.V.
 Club named her the best part of the series.
 After her And Just Like That... performance, HBO Max announced that Choudhury would star in and produce the family drama series The Colony based on the 2019 film Stray Dolls.

+In 2022, Choudhury played a sex worker in a massage parlor in three episodes of the third season of Ramy, a comedy-drama show created by Ramy Youssef.
+In an interview with Awards Radar, Youssef said Choudhury "brought so much dimension to a relationship in Ramy’s life that could have felt totally off and unreal."